Standardized education is not the bogeyman it is often made out to be.

 Academics are a useful tool for relating to reality, but they are one of many tools we have available and they are not quite as important as they are usually made out to be.

-Academic tests, especially when they have been standardized and are being used for high stakes decision making, do not have much meaningful relationship to the possibility that the test taker is educated.
+Academic tests, especially when they have been standardized and are being used for high stakes bureaucratic decision making, do not have much meaningful relationship to the possibility that the test taker is educated in this sense.

 But, does that automatically mean that standardized education can’t work in any form?

-Consider the possibility that this is a baby and bathwater type of situation and we need to be careful to throw out the waste, not our most precious child.
+Consider the possibility that this is a baby and bathwater type of situation and we need to be careful to throw out the waste water, not our most beloved.

-Though many people don’t seem to realize it, we can make useful assessments that do have a meaningful relationship to education in the sense just defined.
+Though many people don’t seem to realize it, we can make useful assessments that do have a meaningful relationship to education in the sense I defined a moment ago.

 The key assessments are for motivation and engagement.